ninalofrese/skeleton/README.md

 - [Validate Gradle Wrapper](.github/workflows/gradle-wrapper-validation.yml) - Will check that the gradle wrapper has a valid checksum
 - [Pre Merge](.github/workflows/pre-merge.yaml) - Will run `ktlintCheck`, `testDebugUnitTest`, instrumented tests with action [reactivecircus/android-emulator-runner@v2](https://github.com/ReactiveCircus/android-emulator-runner) and build.
 - [Release debug](.github/workflows/release-debug.yaml) - Will create, upload and release debug APK to Github.
-- [Template cleanup](.github/workflows/cleanup.yaml) - Will run when the template is used, including change in the package name, update of README and remove cleanup scripts
+- [Template cleanup](.github/workflows/cleanup.yaml) - Will run when the template is used, including change in the package name, update of README, install of pre-commit hooks and remove cleanup scripts

 ## Contributing 🤝